nathan-roberts/codeable-fee-calculator/readme.md

 4. Select Currency: Choose the base currency from the dropdown.
 5. View Results: The application will display the estimated amount and the total billed to the client.

+Contributors

-Built with ❤️ by Nathan Roberts.
+Built with ❤️ by Nathan Roberts